Drug Shortages and Discontinuations

 Hydrocortisone-containing suppositories

-- Proctodan (hydrocortisone, pramoxine, zinc sulfate) - indeterminate availability
+- Proctodan HC (hydrocortisone, pramoxine, zinc sulfate) is being shorted - indeterminate availability

 Available:

-- Anusol-HC, Anodan-HC (hydrocortisone, zinc sulfate); Proctol (hydrocortisone, dibucaine, esculin, framycetin) suppositories
+- Anodan HC (hydrocortisone, zinc sulfate); Proctol (hydrocortisone, dibucaine, esculin, framycetin) suppositories

 Indacaterol Breezhaler®